Preventative Maintenance: Saving Money in the Long Run

 Final Thoughts

 To conclude, instead of waiting for something to break (which usually happens on a very busy day), preventative maintenance involves routine inspection and servicing equipment, so it doesn’t break in the first place, which seems out of the blue.
 But it’s mostly random; tiny fixes can turn into hefty repairs.
 Phase one of this type of maintenance is identifying fixes that can turn into costly bills if left unchecked.
 Phase two consists of addressing potential issues by doing the necessary repairs and fixes.
-I have devised checklists for you that can help you in knowing which tasks are safe enough to be done at home by yourself and which ones require proper professional care.
+I have devised checklists for you that can help you know which tasks are safe enough to be done at home by yourself and which ones require proper professional care.
 Don’t know who to contact?
 Book a free demo with All Areas Maintenance and get on top of your maintenance game.

-Not only does preventative maintenance keep your operations functional, but it can also help you yield around 500% ROI and saves 12-18% of costs compared to reactive maintenance.
+Not only does preventative maintenance keep your operations functional, but it can also help you yield around 500% ROI and save 12-18% of costs compared to reactive maintenance.
 Additionally, preventative maintenance can decrease unplanned downtime by over 18% and result in over 83% fewer defects and lags in production.

 FAQs